marisawess/CFG-G6/README.md

 On the landing pages you can explore recipes for our favourite dishes.

-The authors of this project are Group 6: Lara, Marisa, Marta and Sarah (in alphabetical order:).
+The authors of this project are Group 6: Ifeyinwa, Lara, Marisa, Marta and Sarah (in alphabetical order:).